 Customizing your workspace ensures that you can focus on your tasks without unnecessary distractions.

-F5 or Ctrl + ECtrl + K, Ctrl + C / Ctrl + K, Ctrl + UCtrl + NCtrl + TabCtrl + F / Ctrl + HYou can also customize shortcuts by going to Tools > Options > Keyboard and assigning your preferred key combinations.
+F5 or Ctrl + ECtrl + K, Ctrl + C / Ctrl + K, Ctrl + UCtrl + NCtrl + TabCtrl + F / Ctrl + HYou can also customize shortcuts by navigating to Tools > Options > Keyboard > Keyboard Shortcuts.
+Investing time in learning these shortcuts will save you hours in the long run.

 IntelliSense is a built-in feature in SSMS that provides code suggestions, auto-completion, and syntax highlighting.
-It can help you write queries faster and with fewer errors.
-To make the most of IntelliSense:
+It can help you write SQL queries faster and with fewer errors.
+Here’s how to make the most of it:

-SQL Server Agent is a powerful tool for automating routine tasks like backups, data imports, and report generation.
-By scheduling jobs, you can free up time for more critical tasks.
+SQL Server Agent is a powerful tool for automating routine tasks, such as backups, data imports, and report generation.
 Here’s how to get started:

 SSMS supports a variety of extensions that can enhance its functionality.
 Some popular options include: